 If you don’t want to stay in hostels then self-contained apartments are still the most economical accommodation for two people.

-Making breakfast and cooking dinner in the apartment saves a lot of cash, so a splurge on coffee and desert every day is still affordable.
+Making breakfast and cooking dinner in the apartment saves a lot of cash, so a splurge on coffee and dessert every day is still affordable.

 Daily budgeting means we’ve been able to travel for over a year now and hopefully can be out for some time yet.

-I think the complex is completely empty, as I haven’t heard anyone yet.
+I think the complex is empty, as I haven’t heard from anyone yet.
 I’m sure this will change over the Easter break.

-The apartment is fairly new, clean, and with a small kitchenette, which is the reason to choose this accommodation for 7 nights.
+The apartment is fairly new, clean, and with a small kitchenette, which is the reason to chose this accommodation for 7 nights.
 The price is also reasonable for this time of year (125PLN/night) but Wi-Fi is proving flaky – first time in Poland – and as all the apartments fill up over the busy weekend.